 I have found someone's pet, what should I do?

-If you find a loose dog, check to see if there is a Rye dog license on the collar.
-You may call the Rye Police to find out who the owner is.
-If you are unable to determine the owner, you may bring the dog to Woodes Kennels who will hold the dog until the owner calls.
-You may also hold the dog until the owner calls for it.
-Contact the police department so we are aware of where the dog is in case the owner calls.
+If you find a loose pet, check to see if there are any ID tags on the collar.
+You also may call the Rye Police to find out who the owner is and if there is a dog license.
+If you are unable to determine the owner, you may bring the pet to the Rye Police Department.

 What can I do about the dog next door that is left outside and continually barks?

 If a dog barks for sustained periods of time more than ½ hour, or during the night hours so as to disturb the peace and quiet of a neighborhood, the dog owner is in violation of the dog ordinance.
 Excessive barking can be reported to the Rye Police who will investigate.
-If this occurs during non-business hours the responding police officer will listen and if he hears the barking he will document it in a report and take what immediate action is necessary.
-The Animal Control Officer may issue the dog owner a violation notice and he will give the owner guidance in curbing nuisance barking.
+If this occurs during non-business hours the responding police officer will listen for the barking and take what immediate action is necessary.
+The Animal Control Officer may issue the dog owner a violation notice and will give the owner guidance in curbing nuisance barking.
 Subsequent complaints may lead to a court summons.

 Where can I bring my injured animal for emergency treatment on a weekend or holiday?